ipatch/homebrew-us-05/inkscape/inkscape-building-for-macOS.md

 <a id="understanding-app-bundles"></a>

-## Understaning app bundles for macOS
+## Understating app bundles for macOS

 To put together a DMG